walterhiggins/WMPJS/README.md

       "ESW"
     ]);

-#### Calling Variable Argument Java Methods from JavaScript
+#### Calling Variable Argument Java Methods from Javascript
 In the *org.bukkit.inventory.ShapedRecipe* details page at http://jd.bukkit.org/rb/apidocs, the information about the *.shape()* method is presented as follows:

      ShapedRecipe   shape(String... shape)
          Set the shape of this recipe to the specified rows.

 The `String... shape` within the parameters section means that the *.shape()* method takes 1 *or more* Strings as parameters.
 In Java, this style of parameter passing is called *varargs* which is short for *a variable number of arguments*.
 When you see a Java method which uses this style of argument passing - the `...` tells us there can be one or more parameters of that type.
-When calling such methods from JavaScript we need to pass the parameters as an Array instead.
+When calling such methods from Javascript we need to pass the parameters as an Array instead.
 That's why we call the *.shape()* method like this:

     enderBowRecipe.shape([
       "ESW",